selenon/Local-Web-Researcher/README.md

     "temperature": 0.7,
     "top_p": 0.9,
     "n_ctx": 55000,
-    "context_length": 55000,
     "stop": ["User:", "\n\n"]
 ```

-Then change to the left of where it says replace with your Ollama model name, the "model_name" function, to the name of the model you have setup in Ollama to use with the program.
+Then change to the left of where it says replace with your Ollama model name, the "model_name" function, to the name of the model you have setup in Ollama to use with the program, you can now also change 'n_ctx' to set the desired context size.

 ## Usage